Warsaw Pact invasion of Czechoslovakia: Moscow Protocol

 By the morning of 21 August, Dubček and other prominent reformists had been arrested and were later flown to Moscow.
 There they were held in secret and interrogated for days.

 The conservatives asked Svoboda to create an "emergency government" but since they had not won a clear majority of support, he refused.
 Instead, he and Gustáv Husák traveled to Moscow on 23 August to insist Dubček and Černík should be included in a solution to the conflict.
 After days of negotiations, all members of the Czechoslovak delegation (including all the highest-ranked officials President Svoboda, First Secretary Dubček, Prime Minister Černík and Chairman of the National Assembly Smrkovský) but one (František Kriegel) accepted the "Moscow Protocol", and signed their commitment to its fifteen points.
 The Protocol demanded the suppression of opposition groups, the full reinstatement of censorship, and the dismissal of specific reformist officials.
 It did not, however, refer to the situation in the ČSSR as "counterrevolutionary" nor did it demand a reversal of the post-January course.

 Reactions in Czechoslovakia

 Popular opposition was expressed in numerous spontaneous acts of nonviolent resistance.
 In Prague and other cities throughout the republic, Czechs and Slovaks greeted Warsaw Pact soldiers with arguments and reproaches.
+Vladimir Bogdanovich Rezun, then a junior officer who led a Soviet Tank column during the invasion, was given absurd information from his commanders about how the people of Czechoslovakia would welcome them as their "Liberators", and were instead attacked by angry crowds of people who threw stones, eggs, tomatoes, and apples upon crossing into Slovakia.
 Every form of assistance, including the provision of food and water, was denied to the invaders.
+In an opposite case of subterfuge, Rezun recalled how local townspeople quietly opened the gates of the Czech breweries and spirit factories for the enlisted Soviet soldiers, making entire units inebriated and causing significant disruptions to the fury of the Soviet commanders.
 Signs, placards, and graffiti drawn on walls and pavements denounced the invaders, the Soviet leaders, and suspected collaborationists.
 Pictures of Dubček and Svoboda appeared in the streets.
 Citizens gave wrong directions to soldiers and even removed street signs (except for those giving the direction back to Moscow).
+Against organizers, perpetrators, and European leaders who pushed for the invasions, Czechoslovakians demonstrated their anger, expressed through art, songs, and media.
+One of the most famous examples can be seen in the case of Walter Ulbricht, the East German leader who heavily pushed for the invasion.
+He ordered the East German military to prepare two NVA divisions, comprising over 16,000 troops, for the invasion, but the Soviet Union did not allow him to deploy them, for fear of reawakening memories of the 1939 German invasion.
+Despite the NVA troops being halted, anger and disdain for collaborators and advocates such as Ulbricht remained strong.
+One poster stated, “German soldiers go home and liquidate Ulbricht, who is a new Hitler!
+Your people do not agree with your actions!”